Dallaglio experiences the game's highs and lows

 Wasps were crowned kings of Europe.
 Lawrence Dallaglio led his men to a stirring 27-20 win against Toulouse before a crowd of 73,057 at Twickenham.
-In the deciding passage of the game, with the sides locked at 20-20 and heading for extra time, Toulouse fullback Clement Poitrenaud waited at the corner-flag with the scores level as a kick rolled down the left hand touchline.
+In the deciding passage of the game, with the sides locked at 20-20 and heading for extra time, Toulouse fullback Clement Poitrenaud produced one of the highest-profile howlers.
+As he waited at the corner-flag as a kick rolled down the left hand touchline.
 While he hesitated Wasps scrum-half Rob Howley dived to touch down as the ball crossed the line, and a remarkable match was won and lost.

-In the first Test between the nations on South African soil, the Springboks inflicted the biggest defeat suffered by Wales in a Test for forty years as the Five Nations joint champions are trounced 24-3.
-Doug Hopwood, Hannes Marais and scrum-half Nelie Smith all crossed for tries for the Springboks with fly-half Keith Oxlee landing three conversions and two penalties.
+In the first Test between the nations on South African soil, the Springboks inflicted the biggest defeat suffered by Wales in a Test for 40 years as they were beaten 24-3.

 "Boxer" Harding's Anglo-Welsh team - the Scottish and Irish Unions had declined to support the visit - opened their New Zealand tour with a 17-3 win against Wairarapa-Bush at Masterton.

 The Lions were beaten for the second match running during their tour of New Zealand.
-The mid-week side lost 11-0 against Southland, four days before the Test series begun.
+Their mid-week side lost 11-0 against Southland, four days before the Test series begun.